hndfaw/mastermind/README.md

 ## To View Mastermind on Your Computer Clone down this Repo

-###  Copy this line in your terminal and hit enter:
+###  In your terminal do the following steps; and hit return/enter after each step:

 `git clone https://github.com/hndfaw/mastermind.git`